3 13 As A Decimal

 4...

 As you can see, the division process continues indefinitely.
-In real terms, the remainder 3 keeps reappearing, leading to a repeating pattern in the decimal representation.
+The remainder 3 keeps reappearing, leading to a repeating pattern in the decimal representation.
 This indicates that 3/13 is a repeating decimal.

 Understanding Repeating Decimals